The above cartoon was produced by an anonymous cartoonist.

 I've never climbed that tree, which is miles to the north of the other trees that we rigged.
 On the day it was rigged, I didn't have a clinometer for measuring heights (a laser rangefinder is also required).
 I measured it yesterday and was surprised to find that it's rigged at over 80 feet.
 The view is partially blocked by tall hardwoods in one direction, but it provides a good view in other directions.
 Since this tree is much easier to reach than the others, I'll give it a try in the near future.
 I didn't climb it yesterday since it was getting late when I arrived.

 11-4-07.
 After another long day in the office yesterday, I arrived back in Waveland about midnight and found the door wide open and gang graffiti painted on the front of the house.
 They smashed the front door window with a brick and rummaged through everything inside.
-I don't leave valuables in that house, but I was concerned about my copy of John K. Terres' book that I was in the middle of reading.
-There apparently aren't any scholarly types in that gang.
-The piles of books were knocked over, but none of them were taken.

 11-5-07.
 Order has been restored.
 I repaired the damage to the house and painted over the graffiti.
 I also started cutting the weeds back in the yard.
 The birds like a weedy yard, but it's not good for an isolated house to appear vacant.